merjjjem/SVVT-Project/README.md

 * Verify the ability to add products to the cart
 * Validate cart contents and pricing
 * Test the purchase process
-* Verify account updates and deletions
+* Validate the ability to add products to the wish list
-* Test payment methods and accuracy
+* Validate accessing help center
-* Ensure mobile functionality
+* Validate sorting function